 Guitar and bass pedals started back in the mid-1940s when they were used exclusively in the studio.
 They started out unsophisticated and often hard to operate.
 By the end of the decade, first consumer models hit the market.

 The first commercial pedal passed the guitar’s signal through a sort of electrolytic fluid to create a vibrato effect.
 By the end of the following decade, distortion, reverb, tremolo, and vibrato pedals became widely available.
 Overdrive, wah-wah, phaser, and other pedals came in the subsequent decades and loop stomp boxes made their debut around the turn of the century.

 The first loopers were simple contraptions that could only record several seconds of material.
 The common features of today, such as PC connectivity, rhythm machines, expandable memory, and support for microphones and additional instruments, were in the realm of science fiction during the days of the first loopers.
-Keep reading for my selection of high quality looper pedals.
+Keep reading for my selection of the best looper pedals.

 Table of Contents

-- 10 Looper Pedals for Aspiring Guitar Players
+- 10 Best Looper Pedals for Aspiring Guitar Players

 - Size and Power Options